opencypher/morpheus/morpheus-examples/README.md

 # Cypher for Apache Spark - Examples

-This module contains a collection of small example programs illustrating intended use of CAPS.
+This module contains a collection of small example programs illustrating intended use of Morpheus.
 This includes standard Cypher processing, multiple graph processing, data ingestion and interoperability with Spark SQL and GraphX.